Skip to main content

 Sandbox (sandbox.opencovenant.org).

-- Output of the run — files the agent wrote in the sandbox, terminal output, and the response — long enough to render it back in your browser.
+• Output of the run, including files the agent wrote in the sandbox, terminal output, and the response, held only long enough to render it back in your browser.

 Bot detection.
 The sandbox uses Cloudflare Turnstile in interaction-only mode to refuse automated traffic.
 Cloudflare receives the device and network signals it needs to score the request.
 We reference Cloudflare's Turnstile Privacy Addendum (published as part of Cloudflare's privacy policy at cloudflare.com/privacypolicy) for the specific signals Turnstile processes and how Cloudflare uses them.
 Loading the widget sets short-lived cookies on Cloudflare's challenge subdomain.